Merchant Terms and Conditions

 1. Disclosing Confidential Information obtained from Merchant to any FasaPay subsidiary, provided that FasaPay ensures that FasaPay subsidiary observes the company's confidentiality substantially as stated in this Confidentiality article;

-2. Make or send public announcements, communications, or circulars about these Terms and Conditions, and the Merchant hereby authorizes FasaPay to display the Merchant's name and logo in FasaPay marketing materials;
+2. Make or send public announcements, communications, or circulars about this Terms and Conditions, and the Merchant hereby authorizes FasaPay to display the Merchant's name and logo in FasaPay marketing materials;

 3. Disclosing to the relevant authorities, Merchant Information for the purposes of criminal investigation; or

-1. FasaPay may suspend or terminate the use of the Service in whole or in part at any time with immediate notice to the Merchant if:
+1. FasaPay may suspend or terminate the use of the Service in whole or in part at any time with immediate notice to the Merchant by providing notification not less than 30 (thirty) calendar days if:

 1. Merchant violates Merchant's Rights and Obligations Clause, representation, or warranty, fails to serve customers, or commits material violations of this agreement;